top of page

 I use a range of participatory methods to involve local communities at each stage of the research process, from project conception to completion

-My research involves using birds as indicators of ecosystem health and cultural importance.
+My research involves using a variety of species as indicators of ecosystem health and cultural importance.

 2023 - present